-Currently there are no medications specifically designed to treat recurring muscle cramps, but if the cramping is a sign of another problem, addressing the underlying issue could provide relief.
-If leg cramps occur often, and for no apparent reason, it is important to see a doctor.
+Currently, there are no medications specifically designed to treat recurring muscle cramps, but if the cramping is a sign of another problem, addressing the underlying issue could provide relief.
+If leg cramps often occur and for no apparent reason, it is important to see a doctor.

 If there is no underlying cause, the leg cramps will probably get better without treatment.
 Often, self-massage of the affected muscle, followed by the application of ice, is helpful.
 Other home treatments during and after a leg cramp include:

 - Get Moving.
 When experiencing leg cramps, the best thing to do is walk around.
 Walking tells the muscle it needs to contract and relax.

 - OTC Pain Relief.
 Analgesic balms or patches, available over-the-counter at most pharmacies, can provide further relief.
 Painkillers usually are too slow acting to be useful for a leg cramp; however, when a severe cramp leaves a muscle feeling tender, an over-the-counter (OTC) painkiller may help after the cramp has ended.
 OTC pain relief medications that are formulated to treat menstrual cramps, such a Pamprin and Midol, can be an effective treatment for severe leg cramps.